-It was super exciting to be back out on the water whale watching today after so long in harbour, the luxury yacht Amelia Rose was fresh from her refit and time on the slip so was in tip-top condition.
+It was very exciting to be back out on the water whale watching today after so long in harbour, the luxury yacht Amelia Rose was fresh from her refit and time on the slip so was in tip-top condition.
 The sky was hung with low cloud and the wind blew in from the south west as we set out whale watching from Reykjavik Harbour.
-The mountains all around us were snow capped we could see all the way to the Reykjanes Peninsular in the south where the volcano is erupting.
+The mountains all around us were snow capped and we could see all the way to the Reykjanes Peninsular in the south where the volcano is erupting.

 Despite the clouds and the slow rolling waves, the visibility was great.
-We sailed out from Reykjavik Harbour, past the islands of Engey and Akurey, both famed for their puffin colonies in the summer months, there were none there now but the water around them had a couple of sea birds like guillemots, cormorants and other gulls.
+We sailed out from Reykjavik Harbour, past the islands of Engey and Akurey, both famed for their puffin colonies in the summer months.
+There were none there now but the water around them had a couple of sea birds like guillemots, cormorants and other gulls.

 Seeing whales and northern lights are rightly on the top of peoples Icelandic bucket lists, and we love showing everyone both.
 If you have booked onto a whale-watching tour with us you can come out with us to see the aurora for half price, but still aboard the luxury superyacht Amelia Rose.